magipamies/Ol_FlickrHeadMap_example/README.md

 # Openlayers Flickr HeadMap
-Example about openlayers web map with Flickr API
+Example about openlayers web map with Flickr API.

-This project is my
+This project is my Master's Thesis.

 ## Video